DigitalProductionExampleLibrary/ALab/docs/src/pages/nasSpecific.md

 ---
-layout: ../layouts/AlSpecific.astro
+layout: ../layouts/NasSpecific.astro
 ---

-# Animal Logic
+# Netflix Animation Studios

 This document describes some of the USD concepts, which we love, but had to remove from ALab to ensure ease of use and compatibility.
 Some of them are more daring and unique than others, but we hope that you find them all interesting.

 # toc

-# Animal Logic
+# Netflix Animation Studios

 ## URIs > Relative Filepaths